The Smartphone Addiction Series Continues, Breaking Many Boundaries Along the Way

 At family functions

 Overcoming smartphone addiction is a personal endeavor.
-However, when it comes to managing employee telecom expenses or BYOD programs, let Etelesolv (now Cimpl) help you Take Back Control.
-Telemanager, our All-in-One Solution, is a customer favorite due to its automative capabilities and its accessibility via the self-service portal.
+However, when it comes to managing employee telecom expenses or BYOD programs, let Cimpl help you Take Back Control.
+Our All-in-One Telecom Expense Management has automative capabilities and is accessible via the self-service portal.
 The result is increased visibility on your telecom and IT expenses and ultimately, greater efficiency to concentrate on the things most important to your business and your life.